Mike3rd/mturko_vercel/content/page/toby2.md

 > Then - a whisper soft and true:
 "I'd name him Toby...if I could choose."
 Do all the things he dreamed we’d do!
 Long walks and belly rubs, to name just two.
+OR-Long walks and belly rubs, to name a few.

 (Right 21)
 > Toby's ears shot up, his heart leapt high!
-This is what he searched for far and wide!
+This he searched for far and wide!
 He put his paw on his new friend's knee,
 You're my new human, do you agree?